kuopinghsu/srv32/README.md

 ## Synthesis

-Provide the Yosys synthesis script on the syn folder.
+Provide the Yosys synthesis script in the syn folder.

-## Compliance tests
+## Architecture tests

-Compliance test for ISS simulator and RTL.
-This is the compliance test form RISC-V Foundation Compliance Task Group.
+Architecture test for ISS simulator and RTL.
+This is the architecture test form RISC-V Foundation Compliance Task Group.
-The github repository is at <https://github.com/riscv/riscv-compliance>.
+The github repository is at <https://github.com/riscv-non-isa/riscv-arch-test>.
 Running the following command will clone the repository into tests folder and do the compliance test.

     make tests              # run the compliance test for RTL make tests-sw           # run the compliance test for ISS simulator